Modeling and forecasting exchange rate volatility in time-frequency domain: Theoretical framework for time-frequency decomposition of realized volatility

 where $N$ is the number of intraday observations.

-Finally, the volatility can be computed using the jump-adjusted wavelet two-scale realized variance (JWTSRV) estimator on the jump adjusted data $y_{k,t}^{(J)}$.
-The JWTSRV is an estimator that is able to estimate integrated variance from the process under the assumption of data containing noise as well as jumps.
+Finally, the volatility can be computed using the jump-adjusted wavelet two-scale realized variance (JWTSRV) estimator on the jump adjusted data $\Delta_{k}y_t^{(J)}$.
 The estimator utilizes the TSRV approach of \cite{zhang2005} as well as the wavelet jump detection method.
 Another advantage of the estimator is, that it decomposes the integrated variance into $J^m+1$ components, therefore we are able to study the dynamics of volatility at various investment horizons.
-Following \cite{barunik}, we define the JWTSRV estimator over $\left[t-1,t\right]$, on the jump-adjusted data as:
+Following \cite{barunik}, we define the JWTSRV estimator over $\left[t-h,t\right]$, on the jump-adjusted data as:

-where $\widehat{IV}_{j,t}^{(average)}=\frac{1}{G} \sum_{g=1}^G \sum_{k=1}^N \mathcal{W}_{j,k,t}^2 $ is obtained from wavelet coefficient estimates on a grid of size $\bar{N}=N/G$, and $\widehat{IV}_{j,t}^{(all)}=\sum_{k=1}^N \mathcal{W}_{j,k,t}^2$ is the wavelet realized variance estimator at a scale $j$ on all the jump-adjusted observed data, $y_{k,t}^{(J)}$. $\mathcal{W}_{j,k,t}^2$ denotes the MODWT wavelet coefficient at scale $j$ with position $k$ obtained over $\left[t-1,t\right]$.
+where $\widehat{IV}_{j,t,h}^{(average)}=\frac{1}{G} \sum_{g=1}^G \sum_{k=1}^N \left(\mathcal{W}_{j,k}^{(g)}\right)^2 $ is obtained from wavelet coefficient estimates on a grid of size $\bar{N}=N/G$, and $\widehat{IV}_{j,t,h}^{(all)}=\sum_{k=1}^N \left(\mathcal{W}_{j,k}\right)^2$ is the wavelet realized variance estimator at a scale $j$ on all the jump-adjusted observed data, $\Delta_{k}y_t^{(J)}$. $\mathcal{W}_{j,k}$ denotes the MODWT wavelet coefficient at scale $j$ with position $k$ obtained over $\left[t-h,t\right]$.

 \cite{barunik} show that the JWTSRV is consistent estimator of the integrated variance as it converges in probability to the integrated variance of the process $p_t$, and they test the small sample performance of the estimator in a large Monte Carlo study.
 The JWTSRV is found to be able to recover true integrated variance from the noisy process with jumps very precisely.
 Moreover, the JWTSRV estimator is also tested in forecasting exercise, which confirms to improve forecasting of the integrated variance substantially.